 Boarding and Day

 Moreton Hall is predominantly a boarding school although the school welcomes approximately 80 day girls, many of whom board regularly.
-Boarding can start for both boys and girls in Moreton First in Year 3.
-At the age of 11 about 60% of girls are full boarders and this rises to 80% at 13 years of age and over 90% in Moreton Sixth.
+Boarding can start in Moreton First in year 3.
+At the age of 11, year 7, about 60% of girls are full boarders and this rises to 80% at 13 years of age and over 90% in Moreton Sixth.

 As students mature and develop, so they move up through the various Houses of the school.
 Day students have study space in the house so they feel as much a part of house life as the boarders; many of them choose to stay one or more nights per week.